City hosting 'trunk-or-treat' Monday

-For the safety of the community during the coronavirus pandemic, the event will be a drive-thru experience for the second year in a row.
+For the safety of the community during the coronavirus pandemic, the event will be a drive-thru experience.
 All citizens will stay in their vehicles as they navigate throughout the baseball complex.
 Candy will be distributed only to children present in vehicles while supplies last.

 Traffic will be one-way, entering at the main entrance across from Lowe’s and will flow out to North Road at the traffic light by Orangeburg Prep.